bebecap/flicKI/README.md

 # flicKI

 FlicKI is a test application that provides the possibility to download and filter images from Flickr.
 Official public API was used.
+Regarding Technical Challenge document there were some questions so desicion was to make on my own.
+On the main screen there is a search text field in the navigation bar.
+When some tags were written and pressed "Go" on the keyboard one row will be added with first 20 pictures that came up to according tags.
+If there are no pictures empty row will be created anyway.
+New tag = new row

-## Next mandatory requirments are fullfilled:
+## Next mandatory requirements are fullfilled:
   - Third party libraries are used
   - App is pulled to GitHub
   - Fetch data from the public API